Sidify Music Converter

 Step 3 Choose the Output Format and Customize the Output Path

-Click the gear icon in the upper right corner.
+Click the Settings in the lower left corner.
 Here you can choose the output format (MP3/AAC/WAV/FLAC/AIFF/ALAC), specify the output folder, customize the way you'd like to sort out the downloaded files, etc.

 Step 4Download & Export the Spotify Playlist to the Computer